Unfiled Tax Returns : How to File Years of Unfiled Taxes

-If you have unfiled tax returns, there are a number of questions probably running through your mind.
+If you have years of unfiled taxes, there are a number of questions probably running through your mind:

 How Many Years of Unfiled Taxes Should I File?

 Internal Revenue Manual 188.8.131.52.18 and IRS Policy Statement 5-133 states the IRS will require you to file the last 6 years of tax returns in order for you to be deemed compliant.

 However, this section of the manual also states that are other considerations as to whether enforce for longer or shorter periods.

 Factors to be considered by the IRS are:

 Your history of noncompliance